AbstractAvival/Space_Invaders/README.md

 # Spirit Intruders

-You are a ghost hunter fending off waves of paranormal entities.
-Just another day on the job.
+"You are a ghost hunter fending off waves of paranormal entities.
+Just another day on the job."

 This is a shoot'em up game clone that I am developing to practice my skills in C++ and the Simple and Fast Multimedia Library (SFML).
 This is only a *possible* implementation, there are many different ways to implement the functionality seen here.